 The real estate traditional determinants of location and value for money continue to be a key success influencing property and accommodation preference though investors in KSA are also no less sensitive to asset classes and the location of property providing investor expectations and stable long-term income for portfolios and funds.
-Equally, strong investor appetite remains for 'best in class' / 'Institutional
+Equally, strong investor appetite remains for 'best in class / 'Institutional Asset Class - Grade A' / good quality property providing long term income.

-Asset Class - Grade A' / good quality property providing long term income.
-With all positive activity and investment by the government creating opportunities through projects across the Kingdom and through the creation of the Giga projects and a previous stimulus package of SAR 120 billion plus has meant a stable KSA economy with positive outlook going forward throughout 2022.
+With all positive activity and investment by the government creating opportunities through projects across the Kingdom's Vision 2030 and through the creation of the Giga projects has meant a stable KSA economy with positive outlook going forward throughout 2022 and beyond.